Updated: February 18, 2026

 Click Here Arrow Icon

-Portuguese citizenship by naturalization through residency
+Portuguese citizenship through marriage or partnership

 Foreign nationals holding legal residency in Portugal for at least five years can apply for citizenship through naturalization.
 Fortunately, the Portuguese government makes residency in Portugal quite accessible.

-Portuguese citizenship by investment
+Portugal dual citizenship by investment

 Portuguese citizenship by adoption